-Little West 12th Street is packed with restaurants, the new beer garden at the Standard Hotel and Brass Monkey Bar - which always seems to overflow into the streets.
-For a quieter existence renting an apartment in the neighborhood, look to 15th or 16th Streets, apartments along the Hudson River or one of the streets just outside of the Meatpacking District but still in close proximity - Horatio, Jane and West 4th.
+The Meatpacking District has undergone many changes throughout the past few decades.
+While the area was largely undesirable throughout the 1980s, the Meatpacking District began transforming in the late 1990s, eventually culminating in the neighborhood's status today as one of the trendiest in Manhattan.
+It is a significant hub for the fashion industry, featuring several top-name boutiques.
+The store types are reflective of the neighborhood’s primary demographic: well-off professionals, many in their 30s and 40s.
+A main area of commerce, Little West 12th Street is packed with restaurants, including a new beer garden at the Standard Hotel and Brass Monkey Bar, which always seems to overflow into the streets.
+For a quieter living experience, consider renting an apartment on 15th or 16th Street.
+Apartments along the Hudson River, or on one of the streets just outside of the Meatpacking District, but still in close proximity, like Horatio, Jane, and West 4th.

 |Building Address||# no-fee apts|

 |305 West 13 Street||2|